Table of Contents

 Amendment in Section 16(4)

-A taxable person shall not be entitled to take ITC in respect of any invoice or debit note for the supply of goods or services after the filing of the return for the month of September following the end of the financial year to which such invoice or invoice relating debit notes pertain or furnishing of the relevant annual return, whichever is earlier.
+A taxable person shall not be entitled to take ITC in GST in respect of any invoice or debit note for the supply of goods or services after the filing of the return for the month of September following the end of the financial year to which such invoice or invoice relating debit notes pertain or furnishing of the relevant annual return, whichever is earlier.

 Input Tax Credit is one of the takeaway concepts of GST as it benefits the registered taxpayers to claim credit while paying tax on outputs which was already paid on inputs.
-Claiming ITC is a tedious process that requires the filing of numerous documents and GSTR forms, thus it is always preferred to seek assistance from a professionals’ team thereto.
+Claiming ITC in GST is a tedious process that requires the filing of numerous documents and GSTR forms, thus it is always preferred to seek assistance from a professionals’ team thereto.
 If you are looking for an experts’ team to undertake the process of ITC on your behalf, you can contact us in one click.